ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 + In the context of {{?RFC8969}}, SIMAP can provide multi-layered topology model as part of device model, network model and network service model

+This section positions SIMAP within existing IETF classifications and reference architectures to identify the interfaces at which SIMAP is applicable.
-Appendix A also presents other related IETF activities related to SIMAP development.
+Appendix A documents some other IETF activities related to topology modeling, it does not want to prescribe how SIMAP should be modeled or which base models should be used, and it is added for illustrational purposes only.
+Therefore it is not included in this section, but added to the Appendix.

 # Security Considerations